 This diurnal owl hunts much the same way as its little Pygmy cousin in that it waits and observes the area for prey.
 It mostly feeds on small to medium sized mammals but is also known to feed on birds which it can catch mid-flight.
 Due to its superb hearing, this owl can also locate animals under the snow, and can dive straight into the snow to snatch prey that is lying beneath.

-There you have it, a nice overview of the only two known diurnal species of owls.
+There you have it, a nice overview of the only three known diurnal species of owls.
 If you have any questions feel free to contact me or leave a comment below.